 Veronica spicata [speedwell] grow easily in sunny areas in well-drained soil enriched with compost or rotted manure.
 Their distinctive flower spires provide accent and rich color from spring to late summer.

 Propagate by division or seeds.
 Divide most species every two or three years.
-They make great companions for garden garden phlox.
+They make great companions for garden phlox.

 Excellent in the rock or wall garden, also used for edgings or planted around the outskirts of flagstone terraces.